1. Brittany Howard (Alabama Shakes)

 3. Adrianne Lenker

-Adrianne Lenker learned her first guitar chords at the age of 10, and her years of dedication to music led her to apply for a summer program at the Berklee College of Music in Boston, which led to a full-time scholarship.
+Adrienne Lenker learned her first guitar chords at the age of 10 and her years of dedication to music led her to apply for a summer program at the Berklee College of Music in Boston, which led to a full-time scholarship.

 Did you know?
-Adrianne released her first solo material in 2006 as a prodigious teenager.
+Adrienne released her first solo material in 2006 as a prodigious teenager.

 4. Titi Tsira